Black Mouth Cur

 Energetic, fearless, and strong, the Black Mouth Cur is valued as an all-around working dog bred to help farmers and hunters in the rugged terrain of the southeastern United States.

-The breed can herd livestock, protect the home, and track game, though they also has a sensitive side that doesn’t respond well to harsh rebukes or punishment.
+The breed can herd livestock, protect the home, and track game; although, these dogs also have a sensitive side that doesn’t respond well to harsh rebukes or punishment.

 Black Mouth Curs mostly live in the United States and are a bit rare in other parts of the world.
 If you want to bring home one of these strong-yet-sensitive, energetic, family-friendly dogs, check out our adoption page where you can search for dogs near you by breed.

 See below for complete list of Black Mouth Cur traits and facts!

 Black Mouth Cur Dog Breed Pictures

 Black Mouth Cur Dog Breed Information & Pictures – Dogtime

 More About This Breed

 The Black Mouth Cur, named for the characteristic black color that usually covers their lips and muzzle, is not recognized by the American Kennel Club, nor is any dog with "cur" in its name.

 Despite this fact, they're a purebred dog that hails from the southeastern United States where they were bred to be an all-around working dog capable of protecting their human family, and the United Kennel Club recognizes the Black Mouth Cur as a purebred scenthound.